vyomasystems-lab/riscv-ctb-challenge-hassanraza-10x/challenge_level3/random_test/README.md

 ## Solution

-A number of different random tests have been generated and run on the `riscv_buggy` to expose the bug by changing the configuations in `rv32i.yaml`.
+A number of different random tests have been generated and run on the `riscv_buggy` to expose the bug by changing the configurations in `rv32i.yaml`.
 By running, many different regressions with `rv32i.cntrl`, `rv32i.compute`, `rv32i.data` and `sys.csr` instructions, the bug seems to in `rv32i.compute` set of instructions.

 The changes in `rv32i.yaml` have been shown in the images below: